-- Avoid Out-of-Pocket Expenses Students without an award letter from the Financial Aid Office must be prepared to pay from personal funds. - Money for Books Students wishing to use financial aid for bookstore charges may do so after they have completed registration and paid for all of their charges or have set up a payment plan at College Central.
+- Apply Early Students relying on financial aid for payment during Early Registration must have applied by the following Financial Aid Deadlines below, and have final approval (an award letter) from the Financial Aid Office prior to registering. - 2.
+Avoid Out-of-Pocket Expenses Students without an award letter from the Financial Aid Office must be prepared to pay from personal funds. - 3.
+Money for Books Students wishing to use financial aid for bookstore charges may do so after they have completed registration and paid for all of their charges or have set up a payment plan at College Central.